Visa and deportation controversies in the second Trump administration: Aditya Wahyu Harsono

-On March 27, 2025, Aditya Wahyu Harsono, an Indonesian citizen and hospital supply chain manager, had his visa revoked without notice and was arrested by ICE at his workplace and detained in the basement of the hospital in Marshall, Minnesota before being transferred to Kandiyohi County Jail.
-Harsono's attorney said that hospital management was coerced by ICE into staging a meeting so that he could be apprehended.
-Harsono was fired from his job following his arrest.
-When Harsono attempted to tell ICE agents that he had legal status during his arrest, he was told that the system which could verify this was "down" for the day.
-Harsono had been a participant in the Daunte Wright protests in 2021 where he was arrested for violating a curfew order.
-He also frequently posted in support of Gaza on social media and runs a small nonprofit to raise money for aid to Gaza.
-His arrest was denounced by the Minnesota Nurses Association.
+On March 27, 2025, Aditya Wahyu Harsono, an Indonesian citizen and hospital supply chain manager, had his visa revoked without notice and was arrested by ICE at his workplace and detained in the basement of a hospital in Marshall, Minnesota, before being transferred to Kandiyohi County Jail.
+Harsono's attorney said that ICE coerced hospital management into staging a meeting so that he could be apprehended.
+Harsono was fired from his job after his arrest.
+When he attempted to tell ICE agents that he had legal status during his arrest, he was told that the system that could verify this was "down" for the day.
+Harsono had participated in the Daunte Wright protests in 2021 and was arrested for violating a curfew order.
+He also frequently posted in support of Gaza on social media and ran a small nonprofit to raise money for aid to Gaza.
+The Minnesota Nurses Association denounced his arrest.

-Harsono was ordered released by a district court judge on May 14 after 49 days in detention.
+On May 14, after Harsono had been detained for 49 days, a district court judge ordered his release.
 The judge found that his arrest and detention were likely in retaliation for his political activities.